Observability Needs an Architecture Reset

 No clusters to manage.
 No disks to monitor.
 No rebalancing, no capacity planning, no 3 am pages about the observability system itself.

-High Resolution by Default
+High Resolution

 No metrics downsampling.
 No trace sampling.
 Full log retention.
 Storage is cheap enough that there’s no reason to throw any signal away.